affinitydb/doc/interface [cplusplus].md

 The PIN's stamp allows to determine if a PIN has changed since the stamp was last grabbed.
-To obtain the most recent stamp, it is still necessary to load (or `refresh`) the PIN from the database, so this is not a panacea for reducing disk io, but it can be useful.
+To obtain the most recent stamp, it is still necessary to load (or `refresh`) the PIN from the database, so this is not a panacea for reducing disk I/O, but it can be useful.

 #Value
 The `Value` structure defined in [affinity.h](./sources/affinity_h.html) can represent any of the